refinedev/refine/documentation/docs/api-reference/antd/hooks/table/useEditableTable.md

 editButtonProps: (id: BaseKey) => ButtonProps;
 ```

-Returns a function that takes a `id` as a parameter and returns the props for the edit button.
+Returns a function that takes an `id` as a parameter and returns the props for the edit button.

 ### `isEditing`